isuthermography/spatialnde2/doc/UsersGuide/source/usage.rst

 way the locking code can ensure a consistent locking order is followed.
 Multiple simultaneous read locks on a given array are possible.
 Only one write lock can be held for a given array at a time, and no read locks can exist in parallel with that write lock.
+The last parameter to ``lock_recording_refs()`` indicates that you are locking it for GPU access and is usually false.

-The locks will last until explicitly unlocked or the containing object is destroyed
+The locks will last until explicitly unlocked or the containing object is destroyed.
+See below for how to explicitly unlock.

 Assigning Array Contents
 ------------------------